Author: Jamie Lewis – PGA Teaching Professional

 If you’re looking for a complete list of ALL the TaylorMade drivers and their release dates, check out TaylorMade drivers by year over here.

 Easiest Driver to Hit

-If you’re just starting out, OR you just can’t seem to find consistency hitting the driver yet, we’ve done a full round up ranking of the absolute easiest drivers to hit for 2022 if you want to check those out here.
+If you’re just starting out, OR you just can’t seem to find consistency hitting the driver yet, we’ve done a full round up ranking of the absolute easiest drivers to hit if you want to check those out here.

 Note – Some of these FAQs were covered throughout the article, but I still get these questions a lot… so here are the “short and sweet” answers to the most common questions:

 The TaylorMade Stealth model is the most forgiving option in the family of Stealth drivers.
 This is going to give you the best control and distance on off center strikes.

 The TaylorMade Stealth is better than the SIM2 in my opinion.
 The carbon face is just something out of the future that no other companies have implemented… yet!

 The old carbon driver from Callaway in 2002 was a complete flop of an attempt at a carbon face.
 This release by TaylorMade is the exact opposite!
 It’s my opinion that the success of the Stealth driver line will force other OEM’s to follow suit in 2023.